 The total cost to Boeing at this point?
 Estimates put the number at roughly $8.3 billion.
 For a company with a $191 billion market cap, the cost may not seem insurmountable, but it’s certainly enough to hamstring the company headed into 2020 — especially as it loses orders to rival Airbus and its favor with the FAA.

 Looking ahead … at upcoming costs

 The dollar value attached to the 737 MAX scandal isn’t close to concrete.
 The tallied cost we have today only represents the near-term.
-Boeing stands to lose much more money in the coming months and years.no one is certain when the 737 MAX will fly again.
+Boeing stands to lose much more money in the coming months and years.For starters, no one is certain when the 737 MAX will fly again.
 There is no end to the grounding in sight, which means lost revenue for every airline with a handicapped fleet.
 American Airlines, Southwest Airlines, and other major players have already begun reporting lower-than-expected earnings, citing the grounding as a prime contributor.
 Their lost revenue is soon to become Boeing’s.
 The company has already agreed to compensate customers affected by the grounding — namely in future discounts, representing even more costs to be paid in the future.

 Boeing has also lost favor with the FAA.
 Initially slow to take action, the FAA has faced major backlash in recent months over the lack of oversight to Boeing.
 The agency appears to be on the outset of issuing new regulations aimed specifically at increasing its reach.
 For Boeing, a more involved FAA likely means higher costs and more regulatory hoops in the future.

 The 737 MAX scandal itself may be in the rearview mirror, but Boeing’s costs are just beginning to mount.
 How high will they go?
 The next breakpoint appears to be tens of billions of dollars.